naomehmi/to_do_list/README.md

 ## brief description

 this is a revamped version of one of my front end web development assignments in university.
 We were required to make a to-do list website with DOM HTML using JavaScript and create user interactions using `.addEventListener()`.
+The CSS is not responsive yet, so it may look off in certain devices.

+## languages used

+- HTML
+- CSS
+- JavaScript

-## bugs/things to be fixed
+## bugs/things to be fixed/added

-- not responsive yet
+- not responsive yet (looks terrible on mobile)
 - the to-do list may look off center on some devices
 - making the UI more comfortable to the user, e.g. pressing  `enter` to immediately input the task as opposed to pressing a button.